jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 I mean today, when team blue wins, does traffic suddenly disappear?
 When team red wins, does everyone suddenly eat healthy?
 Do you breathe fresher air, or see healthier neighbors, i.e. do your real-life problems get solved, when one color’s philosophy writes the rules?

-If you think yes, if you think the red vs blue story is an edge of your seat thriller deciding the future of our society, you can stop reading.
+If you think regulations, laws, and marches change the world; if you think the red vs blue storyline decides the future of our society, you can stop reading.
 There’s lots of blogs, shows, and books waiting to sing to their choir, telling you to fight the enemy until you’re blue in the face.

 If you don’t like the choir, or you’re starting to realize the "other side" is part of the same struggling middle class, you’d probably like to keep reading.
 I wrote this book for you.

-Whichever color wins an election today and re-writes the rules, regular people will still pay taxes, have a mortage, waste hours in traffic, pay increasing energy bills, under sleep, buy unhealthy food, watch climate change, overpay for questionable education, get pushed around by their health insurance, endure customer abuse, work unpaid overtime, still get micro-managed, and hope their job (which they likely hate) isn’t downsized or outsourced.
+Whichever color wins an election today and re-writes the regulations, laws, and rules, regular people will still pay taxes, have a mortage, waste hours in traffic, pay increasing energy bills, under sleep, buy unhealthy food, watch climate change, overpay for questionable education, get pushed around by their health insurance, endure customer abuse, work unpaid overtime, still get micro-managed, and hope their job (which they likely hate) isn’t downsized or outsourced.

 Under blue or red rules, the struggling middle class lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, centralized power stations, paper based tax forms, mass produced unhealthy food, occasional doctor check ups, television for entertainment, an insatible education industry, and everything else in suburban America and Canada, stays the same.